-Sri Lanka raises retail fuel prices 25%
+Sri Lanka raises fuel prices 25% and imposes consumption measures

 Change